morteza/nudge/README.md

 # Nudge

-Nudge (Work In Progress) is a project management tool which use your intuitions and emotions as stimuli to force you finish a task!
+Nudge (Work In Progress) is a project management tool, uses your intuitions and emotions as stimuli to force you finish a task!

-Check *References* for more.
+Check out *References* for more.

 ## References
 1. [Dan Ariely, "3 main lessons of Psychology"](http://danariely.com/2008/05/05/3-main-lessons-of-psychology/)